Guiziweb/redmine-mcp/README.md

    - Ensure API is enabled in Redmine settings

 3. **"Command not found"**
-   - Check `cwd` path in MCP config
+   - Check `args` path in MCP config (use absolute path)
    - Verify `composer install` was run
-   - Check file permissions
+   - Check file permissions on bin/console

 ## 🔗 Related